cloudfoundry/diego-notes/README.md

 When an ActualLRP should be stopped:

 - for `CLAIMED` or `RUNNING` ActualLRPs:
-	- a stop is sent to the corresponding Rep.  The Rep will remove the ActualLRP from the BBS.
+	- a stop is sent to the corresponding Rep.
+	- the Rep deletes the container
+	- the Rep then removes the ActualLRP from the BBS.
 - for `UNCLAIMED` or `CRASHED` ActualLRPs:
  	- compare-and-delete the ActualLRP.